membrane-php/membrane-core/README.md

 # Membrane

 Membrane is a lightweight input validation layer which can be used to answer the question "Is this input something we might be able to process?".
-It's purpose is to recieve "raw" user input and produce a cleaned up, fully validated object or array representing that data, which the rest of your application can use with confidence.
+Its purpose is to recieve "raw" user input and produce a cleaned up, fully validated object or array representing that data, which the rest of your application can use with confidence.